 Hotel Victory: A Put-in-Bay Landmark

-The state purchased acreage on the old Hotel Victory site in 1938 and built a new public park.
+The state purchased acreage on the old Put-in-Bay Victory Station Hotel site in 1938 and built a new public park.
 This park has since become a campground.
 A few signs commemorate the ruins of the hotel, and pieces of the Victory Monument and the pool still exist.